fudonglin/CropNet/README.md

 - **Example 3: A PyTorch Example for Using the DataLoader API for Training DNNs**

-The following code presents a PyTorch example of training a deep learning model for climate change-aware crop yield predictions, by utilizing the DataLoader  APIs:
+The following code presents a PyTorch example of training a deep learning model (i.e., MMST-ViT) for climate change-aware crop yield predictions, by utilizing the DataLoader  APIs:

 ```python
 import torch